SAVE ILLUKA ST COMMUNITY'S SENSITIVE SITE FROM INAPPROPRIATE DEVELOPMENT

 - Sunshine Hospice are promoting a "peaceful home away from home", "a quiet place", "surrounded by natural bushland, wildlife including kangaroos and landscaped areas, providing a serene ambience" - but this is what they are taking away from hundreds of residents by clearing 3184m2 of native habitat - a natural corridor for native wildlife.

 - Sunshine Hospice has updated us about the reported storage of medical supplies.
 The managing director states that they put equipment (not medical supplies), such as hospital beds and hoists, in storage prior to the Katie Rose Cottage Hospice (in Doonan) reopening as a separate Hospice, following the toxic board split.
+These medical supplies were donated to Katie Rose Cottage Hospice and some may consider the removal and storage of the items, not intended for Sunshine Hospice, as theft.

 - We implore council to purchase this land under the Environmental Levy or establish a Voluntary Conservation Agreement (VCA) with Unity Water - endangered Buderim Holly is growing on adjoining properties.